nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Software codec requirements
 ===========================

-The nRF5340 Audio application only supports the LC3 software codec, developed specifically for use with LE Audio.
+The nRF5340 Audio application only supports the :ref:`LC3 software codec <nrfxlib:lc3>`, developed specifically for use with LE Audio.
-The codec is not open-source and you need to obtain access to its repository.
-To do so, `contact the sales department <Contact Us_>`_.

-Once you obtain the access, the codec requires :ref:`adding its own repository before building and running <nrf53_audio_app_configuration_repos>`.

 .. _nrf53_audio_app_dk: